 Failure to Monitor: Nurses and other medical professionals are responsible for making sure the infant’s condition is stable before, during, and shortly after the delivery process.
 This includes monitoring the child’s heart rate and oxygen levels.
 An abnormal heart rate may indicate that the child is not getting enough oxygen to their brain.
 If a doctor fails to properly monitor the child’s vital signs and intervene in a timely manner, they may be liable for any resulting injury.

 Failure to Perform a Caesarian Section: When the infant lacks an adequate amount of oxygen, a C-section may be the safest way to prevent brain damage.
-When these problems arise, healthcare professionals only have minutes to decide on whether a C-section is necessary.
+When these problems arise, healthcare professionals have just minutes to decide whether a C-section is necessary.
 If the delivery team fails to notice signs that the infant may lack oxygen, such as a change in heart rate, and the infant develops cerebral palsy as a result, the parents of the child may be able to file a medical malpractice lawsuit.

-Improper Medical Response to Fetal Distress: When a mother is pregnant or in the process of giving birth, medical emergencies involving the fetus (i.e. the umbilical cord is wrapped around the child’s neck), can develop.
+Improper Medical Response to Fetal Distress: When a mother is pregnant or in the process of giving birth, medical emergencies involving the fetus (e.g., the umbilical cord is wrapped around the child’s neck) can develop.
 An inadequate response to the emergency may result in cerebral palsy.
 In these cases, the parents of the child may be able to pursue compensation for damages through a birth injury lawsuit.

-Development delays in typical infant milestones, such as walking, crawling or rolling over, are common symptoms of cerebral palsy.
-To describe the part of the brain which was damaged and the types of movement which are affected, cerebral palsy has been classified into five broad categories comprising of spastic; ataxic; athetoid; hypotonic and mixed.
+Development delays in typical infant milestones such as walking, crawling, or rolling over are common symptoms of cerebral palsy.
+To describe the part of the brain which was damaged and the types of movement that are affected, cerebral palsy has been classified into five broad categories comprising spastic, ataxic, athetoid, hypotonic, and mixed.

-While it is common knowledge that cerebral palsy is caused by an abnormality or disruption in brain development, the exact trigger for the disease has not yet been determined.
+While it is common knowledge that cerebral palsy is caused by an abnormality or disruption in brain development, the exact trigger for the disease has not been determined.
 As a result, it can be difficult for an attorney to prove that a doctor or medical professional is responsible for the condition, even in cases where the medical professional has clearly acted negligently.

-For these reasons, parents of children who have been injured at birth should seek the counsel of an experienced Florida birth injury attorney.
-At Morgan & Morgan’s Orlando office, our birth injury lawyers have decades of experience proving causation in cerebral palsy cases.
+For these reasons, parents of children who have been injured at birth should seek the counsel of an experienced birth injury attorney.
+At Morgan & Morgan, our birth injury lawyers have decades of experience proving causation in cerebral palsy cases.
 We work with medical experts who help us link a doctor’s negligence to a cerebral palsy diagnosis.

 In a cerebral palsy lawsuit, families can seek compensation for a number of damages, including current and future medical expenses, with the help of a skilled attorney.
 Compensation for medical bills can cover doctor visits and surgery, as well as other forms of treatment and care, including:

 If your child has been recently diagnosed with cerebral palsy, you may be able to file a claim.
-Please fill out our no charge case review form to find out if our Orlando birth injury lawyers may be able to help you.
+Please fill out our no charge case review form to find out if our birth injury lawyers may be able to help you.